 Based on observations conducted by the proponents, the number of tricycle circulating around Metro Manila and even on provinces continuous to escalate.
 However, most of these tricycles are illegal in nature.
 Meaning there is no franchise awarded to these drivers to operate or hire passengers.
 As a result, fare is not properly regulated.
 This lead to misunderstanding between the driver and passenger because there is no standardized fare matrix to be followed.

 Most passengers complain is the overcharging of some tricycle drivers most especially during rush hour or rainy season.
+Because this is the time when the passengers are having a hard time getting a ride to get home.
 Based on the interview conducted by the proponents, most tricycle drivers take advantage during these times where commuting is very challenging to ask for a higher fare.
 Other drivers also ask for more.

 On the other hand, several tricycle drivers also experienced problems with the commuters who make deals not favorable to them.
 There are also possibilities of getting apprehended since they do not have franchise to operate around.

 In line with ideas the proponents come up with the idea of developing a standardized fare matrix for tricycle that will benefit both the drivers and passengers.
+They are still allowed to negotiate with one another but it is now their responsibility or liability on what will happen and what will be the outcome of their negotiation.
+This device or fare meter is just a guide for them so they will be able to know what is the right and standard fare for a certain distance.

+The proponents will put a thermal printer with the device because of two reasons.
+One, the proponents wants to have a transparency from the passengers and the drivers from the fare they have on that trip.
+But just like taxi cabs, the printer will only print 1 receipt per trip.
+So if there are 4 passengers and they have different drop-off points, it is either pick-up point to drop-off point a, drop-off point a to drop-off point b, drop-off point b to drop-off point c, drop-off point c to drop-off point d or pick-up point to drop-off a, b, c and d.
+If the scenario 1 will happen, each passenger will pay before they will be dropped to their respective drop-off points.
+And if the second scenario will happen, the last person to drop is the one who is responsible for their fare.
+The second reason why the proponents wants to put a thermal printer with the device is becausethe proponents wants to have a transparency from the drivers and operators.
+Because the proponents think that the operator has a right to know how long their drivers drove their motorcycle every day and how much their tricycle drivers are earning.

 Overview of the current state of the technology